romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a software development team leader, you're considering integrating apps and actions from the GitHub Marketplace into your projects.
+Q: As a software development team leader, you're considering integrating apps and actions from the GitHub Marketplace into your projects.
 What are the benefits and risks associated with using these marketplace resources?
 <details><summary>Show the answer</summary><p>

 - **Benefits include automation of workflows and enhanced functionality; risks include potential security vulnerabilities and dependency on third-party services**